-3.17.2 Retrieving Tracking Data
+3.18.2 Retrieving Tracking Data

-Tracking summary data for datasets and resources is available in the dataset and resource dictionaries returned by, for example, the package_show() API:
+When the extension is enabled, tracking summary data for datasets and resources is available in the dataset and resource dictionaries returned by, for example, the package_show() API:

 '''

 "tracking_summary": {

 "recent": 5,

 "total": 15

 },

 '''

 This can be used, for example, by custom templates to show the number of views next to datasets and resources.
 A dataset or resource's recent count is its number of views in the last 14 days, the total count is all of its tracked views (including recent ones).